 How Do You Get a HELOC or Home Equity Loan?

+Knowing what your goals are is the first step to determining which financial tool is right for your situation.
 Once you know what you want to use the funds for, you will be able to make an informed choice between the two.

 A HELOC could be a better option if you don’t need all of the money in a lump sum because you’ll only pay interest on the money you borrow.
 However, HELOCs have variable interest rates.
 If rates are rising, then a home equity loan could potentially be cheaper in the long run.

 To summarize, you should consider a home equity loan if: